ljufa/rsplayer/docs/README.md

 # RSPlayer — Rust-native music server

 RSPlayer is an open-source, headless music server primarily for Linux, with experimental macOS and Windows builds.
 Run it on your NAS, home server, Raspberry Pi, or any x86_64/ARM machine and control it from any browser.
-A native desktop app (Linux x86_64/ARM64, macOS, Windows) is also available.
+A native desktop app (Linux x86_64/ARM64, macOS, Windows) is also available, and as a beta on Android.

 It runs as a systemd service and exposes a responsive web UI, making it a great fit for machines without a monitor or keyboard — but equally at home on a dedicated desktop audio PC.
 Hardware and DIY integrations (GPIO DAC control, custom firmware) are fully optional.